 How to eat avocado

 Like strawberries, blueberries contain anthocyanin, which is a powerful antioxidant.
-Because of this, they might protect against heart disease, stroke, cancers, and other diseases.
+Because of this, they might protect against heart disease, stroke, cancers, and other conditions.

-Half a cup of blueberries provides the following nutrients:
+Half a cup of blueberries (75 g) provides

 - 1.8 g fiber